 In Table 27-18 and Table 27-20, change:

-Indicates whether or not spatial reuse is allowed during the transmission of this PPDU.
+Indicates whether or not spatial reuse modes are allowed during the transmission of this PPDU and if SRP spatial reuse is allowed, indicates a value that is used to determine a limit on the transmit power of the SRPT PPDU.

 In Table 27-21 change:

-Indicates whether or not spatial reuse is allowed in a subband of the PPDU during the transmission of this PPDU, and if allowed, indicates a value that is used to determine a limit on the transmit power of a spatial reuse transmission.
+Indicates whether or not specific spatial reuse modes are allowed in a subband of the PPDU during the transmission of this PPDU, and if SRP spatial reuse is allowed, indicates a value that is used to determine a limit on the transmit power of the SRPT PPDU.

 Editor to mark all of these changes with CID 21115, 21116, 21117, 21118, as per precedent and editor’s discretion